monyratha/ip-location-lookup-tool/README.md

 # IP Location Lookup Tool

-This Flask web application lets you look up location information for individual IP addresses or bulk process CSV files containing an IP column named `client_ip`.
+This Flask web application lets you look up location information for individual IP addresses, process CSV files containing an IP column named `client_ip`, or gather IPs from MySQL tables.
 Results are cached in a local SQLite database and summarized on a statistics page.

 ## Setup